erivera3/wildfire-incident-response-system/README.md

 A proactive decision was made to reduce the number of students on campus prior to potential escalation.

 - Students were gradually encouraged to return home when appropriate
-- No formal directive issued to avoid panic
+- No formal directive was issued in order to avoid panic
-- Reduction executed in a controlled manner
+- Reduction was executed in a controlled manner

 **Result:**
-- Population reduced from 119 → 76 (~36%)
+- Population reduced from **119 → 76 (~36%)**

 **Impact:**
 - Lower evacuation complexity